Nagaraju-pagidi/E-commerce-website/README.md

-# E-commerce-website
-Crafted an e-commerce platform with Spring Boot, Spring Security, and Spring JPA, backed by MySQL.
-Implemented secure authentication, efficient database interactions, and key features like product catalog and user management.
-Demonstrates adept use of key technologies and strong grasp of software architecture.

-<h1>E-commerce-website using springboot and spring security</h1>
+# E-commerce-website using springboot and spring security
 <h2>Description</h2>
-This project is a walkthrough of how I created an Active Directory home lab Environment using VMWare.
-I set up a Microsoft Server to run Active Directory on it.
-I then configure a Domain Controller that will allow me to run a domain.
-After that I ran a Powershell script to create over 1000 users in Active Directory and proceed to log into those newly created accounts on another client that uses the domain I set up to connect to the internet.
-This lab simulates a business environment.
-In this lab I'll need a Microsoft Server 2019 ISO, A Windows 10 Enterprise ISO, VMWare and a Powershell script.
+Developed a dynamic e-commerce platform using Spring Boot, Spring Security, and Spring JPA, complemented by a MySQL database.
+Implemented secure authentication and authorization mechanisms, prioritizing user data protection.
+Leveraged Spring Boot for efficient development, integrated with Spring JPA for seamless database interactions.
+Collaborated with front-end technologies such as JavaScript and CSS to ensure an aesthetically pleasing and user-friendly design.
+Designed and implemented core features including a comprehensive product catalog and user management system.
+Demonstrated a strong understanding of software architecture and security principles throughout the development process.

+<h2>Description</h2>

 <br />

 <h2>Languages and Utilities Used</h2>